 This app imports profiles from Salesforce as part of the provisioning process, which the customer may want to select when assigning users in Microsoft Entra ID.
 Please note that the profiles that get imported from Salesforce appear as Roles in Microsoft Entra ID.

 Enable automated user provisioning

-You may also choose to enabled SAML-based Single Sign-On for Salesforce, following the instructions provided in Azure portal.
+You may also choose to enabled SAML-based Single Sign-On for Salesforce, following the instructions provided in the Azure portal.
 Single sign-on can be configured independently of automatic provisioning, though these two features compliment each other.